About the course

 - Unsafe riding behavior is cause for immediate expulsion for the event.
-If you are at all unsure about what safe riding behavior is, please ask our Ride Guide, Dan Delph.
+If you are at all unsure about what safe riding behavior is, please ask our Ride Guides, Dan Delph or Stephanie Fish.

 - All participants must wear a helmet on all riding events.
 Helmets are required to be CPSC, ANSI, Shell or ASTM approved